cisco-lockhart/cdo-public-api-docs/overview/intro.md

 # Cisco Defense Orchestrator Public API Documentation

+>**Note**:
+The Cisco Defense Orchestrator Public API is currently in beta and is subject to change.
+If you adopt a beta API, it may not be fully compatible with future versions.

 Cisco Defense Orchestrator (CDO) exposes a rich REST API.
 Internal and external users can leverage the API to programmatically integrate with the product.
 This document describes the semantics of the REST API.
 The public API exposes a curated subset of features available across multiple CDO internal REST APIs.
 Backwards compatibility of the public API is guaranteed using a versioning system.

 ## What can you do with it?